Bets on the future

 So if a corporate finance department wanted to adopt the approach of accepting that the future is unpredictable, here’s what they might do:

-1) Allocate a capital budget.
-That bit doesn’t change.
+Allocate a capital budget.
+That part doesn’t change.

-And it acknowledges the truth that none of us know what’s going to happen in the future.
+This acknowledges the truth that none of us know what’s going to happen in the future, so we need to make multiple bets.

 It’s weird how hard humans find it to accept the future is uncertain.
 But, if a manager in a transport corporate submitting a business case really was so talented at forecasting that (unlike Benchmark capital or Tetlock’s 284 world experts) they could predict financial results five years hence - well, they wouldn’t be a manager in a transport corporate, would they?